jenkinsci/electricflow-plugin/README.md

-# CloudBees CD
+# CloudBees CD/RO Native Jenkins plugin
-CloudBees CD Application Release Orchestration.
+CloudBees CD/RO application release orchestration.

 # Overview

-CloudBees CD is an enterprise-grade DevOps Release Automation platform that simplifies provisioning, build and release of multi-tiered applications.
+CloudBees CD/RO is an enterprise-grade DevOps Release Automation platform that simplifies provisioning, build and release of multi-tiered applications.
 Our model-driven approach to managing environments and applications allows teams to collaborate on and coordinate multiple pipelines and releases across hybrid infrastructure in an efficient, predictable and auditable way.

+# CloudBees CD/RO version dependencies

+Starting with CloudBees CD/RO v2023.01.0, you must upgrade to CloudBees CD/RO Native Jenkins plugin v1.1.30.
+Failure to do so will result in failed plugin procedures. v1.1.30 is also backwards compatible with previous CloudBees CD/RO releases.

 # Features

-With the CloudBees CD plugin you can:
+With the CloudBees CD/RO plugin you can:

--   Trigger a release in CloudBees CD
+-   Trigger a release in CloudBees CD/RO
--   Trigger a pipeline in CloudBees CD
+-   Trigger a pipeline in CloudBees CD/RO
--   Deploy an application in CloudBees CD
+-   Deploy an application in CloudBees CD/RO
--   Publish an artifact from Jenkins into the CloudBees CD artifact repository
+-   Publish an artifact from Jenkins into the CloudBees CD/RO artifact repository
--   Run a Procedure in CloudBees CD
+-   Run a Procedure in CloudBees CD/RO
--   Call a REST API to invoke any action in CloudBees CD
+-   Call a REST API to invoke any action in CloudBees CD/RO
--   Create Application in CloudBees CD from Deployment Package
+-   Create Application in CloudBees CD/RO from Deployment Package

 # Connection Configurations

-In order to use and integrate with CloudBees CD, you would have to create a connection configuration in Jenkins, that stores connection information of the CloudBees CD Server you are connecting to.
+In order to use and integrate with CloudBees CD/RO, you would have to create a connection configuration in Jenkins, that stores connection information of the CloudBees CD/RO server you are connecting to.
 You can create one or more connection configurations depending on the number of Servers or Environments you are integrating with.

-Navigate to Manage Jenkins / Configure System and go to CloudBees CD section.
-One or more configurations can be created to connect to and call APIs into CloudBees CD system.
+Navigate to Manage Jenkins / Configure System and go to CloudBees CD/RO section.
+One or more configurations can be created to connect to and call APIs into CloudBees CD/RO system.
 For each configuration, the following attributes need to be specified:

--   Configuration Name: Specify the name to store this configuration, which is used to connect to the CloudBees CD Server.
+-   Configuration Name: Specify the name to store this configuration, which is used to connect to the CloudBees CD/RO Server.

--   Server URL: CloudBees CD Server URL
+-   Server URL: CloudBees CD/RO Server URL

--   REST API Version: CloudBees CD Server Rest API Version
+-   REST API Version: CloudBees CD/RO Server Rest API Version
 -   Credentials Type:
-    -   Username and Password: CloudBees CD username and passport for Connection
+    -   Username and Password: CloudBees CD/RO username and passport for connection
     -   Stored Credential: Used to configure authentication via stored credentials, which can be username/password or secret text, which supports an SSO session ID token
--   Do not send build details to CloudBees CD:
+-   Do not send build details to CloudBees CD/RO:
-    By default, if the build has been triggered by CloudBees CD using CI configuration build details will be sent.
+    By default, if the build has been triggered by CloudBees CD/RO using CI configuration build details will be sent.
-    Use this setting if you do not want to be sending build details to this CloudBees CD instance.
+    Use this setting if you do not want to be sending build details to this CloudBees CD/RO instance.

--   Override CloudBees CD SSL Validation Check: By default SSL Validation Check will be performed.
+-   Override CloudBees CD/RO SSL Validation Check: By default SSL Validation Check will be performed.
 Choose this setting to override the check.
-If you do not want to override this check, perform the SSL certificate setup required in Jenkins and CloudBees CD as per the CloudBees CD Server documentation.
+If you do not want to override this check, perform the SSL certificate setup required in Jenkins and CloudBees CD/RO as per the CloudBees CD/RO Server documentation.

 ![](docs/images/Configuration.png)

 ## Configuring an SSO session ID token
-The CloudBees CD plugin allows you to authenticate actions using an SSO session ID token.
+The CloudBees CD/RO Native Jenkins plugin allows you to authenticate actions using an SSO session ID token.
 > **_TIP:_**  If you have not generated a CloudBees SSO session ID token, refer to [Generate an SSO session ID token](https://docs.cloudbees.com/docs/cloudbees-cd/latest/intro/sign-in-cd#_generate_a_sso_session_id_token) for help.

 The following steps will help you configure a CloudBees SSO session ID token.
 To do so, you must have a CloudBees SSO session ID token generated.

 1. Login to your Jenkins instance, and navigate to **Manage Jenkins** > **Configure System**.
-2. Under **CloudBees CD** > **Configurations**, select **Add**.
+2. Under **CloudBees CD/RO** > **Configurations**, select **Add**.
 3. In the new configuration, enter a **Configuration Name** for your SSO session ID token, your **Server URL**, and select the **REST API Version**.
 4. Select **Save** to confirm the new configuration.
 5. If you are redirected to another page, navigate back to **Manage Jenkins** > **Configure System** and find your SSO session ID token's configuration.